Moufang symmetry I. Generalized Lie and Maurer-Cartan equations: Analytic Moufang loops and tangent Malcev algebras

-called the \emph{Mal'tsev identity}.
-The tangent algebra is hence said to be the \emph{Mal'tsev algebra}.
-The Mal'tsev identity concisely reads \cite{Sagle}
+called the \textit{Malcev identity}.
+The tangent algebra $\Gamma_G$ is hence said to be the \textit{Malcev algebra}.
+The Malcev identity concisely reads \cite{Sagle}

-from which it can be easily seen that every Lie algebra is a Mal'tsev algebra as well.
-It has been shown in \cite{Kuzmin} that every finite-dimensional real Mal'tsev algebra is the tangent algebra of some analytic Moufang loop.
+from which it can be easily seen that every Lie algebra is a Malcev algebra as well.
+It has been shown in \cite{Kuzmin} that every finite-dimensional real Malcev algebra is the tangent algebra of some local analytic Moufang loop.

+The \textit{smallest} non-associative real analytic Moufang loop and its Malcev algebra were described by Akivis in \cite{Akivis77}, their dimension is 4.